UMich-Mind-Lab/training/linux_filesystem_commands.md

 `-ltr` is the same as `-lt` except in reverse-chronological order, i.e., the most recently modified files will appear at the bottom of the listing.

+`-R` says `ls` should list the contents of all subdirectories as well as the directory or directories given as arguments.
+This is a good place to remind you, or tell you, that Linux is case sensitive, so `-r` and `-R` are completely different.

 _Examples_
 ```
 $ ls